 ATO & Tax Debt

 I read lender policy documents for a living.
 Not the brochures - the broker-only guides that spell out what a lender will actually say yes to.
 And here is what almost nobody tells borrowers: tax debt is not the end of a home loan.
 It is a matching problem.
 The file just has to land with a lender whose written rules allow it.
 Most people with an ATO debt assume the answer is no and never ask.
-They rule themselves out of pathways that exist in writing.
+They rule themselves out of options that exist in writing.

 John Carson-Zangor, mortgage broker